AvaIre/docs/commands.md

 ### Set Default Volume Command

 Sets the default volume that the music should play at when Ava first joins a voice channel.
-**Note:** This does not change the volume of music already playing, to change that, use the `b!volume` command instead.
+**Note:** This does not change the volume of music already playing, to change that, use the `!volume` command instead.